Systematics of dynamical mass ejection, nucleosynthesis, and radioactively powered electromagnetic signals from neutron-star mergers: Ejecta masses

 In the following we employ Eq.~\eqref{eq:ejrel} to determine the unbound material in different merger simulations.
 After a first steep rise of the ejecta mass shortly after the merging of the two NSs, the mass fulfilling the ejecta criterion remains approximately constant (Fig.~\ref{fig:lapse}).
 A few models, however, show a continuing, slow increase of the ejecta mass also at later times.
 The ejecta masses discussed below are computed 10~ms after merging.

 In order to determine the influence of the high-density EoS on the ejecta we employ approximately the same numerical resolution of about 350,000 SPH particles for all simulations.
 By using nonuniform SPH particle masses to model the stellar profile (more massive particles in the high-density core and lighter particles in the outer low-density layers) it is possible to achieve a better resolution of low-density regions.
 This results in an effective mass resolution of about $2\times 10^{-6}~M_{\odot}$, which is comparable to a SPH simulation of about one million equal-mass particles.
 The influence of the numerical resolution is investigated by performing additional simulations with higher SPH particle numbers.
 For the TM1 EoS the ejecta masses are found to be (in solar masses) $1.67\times 10^{-3}, 1.80\times 10^{-3}, 1.71\times 10^{-3}, 2.43\times 10^{-3}$, and $2.07\times 10^{-3}$ for calculations with about $339\times 10^3, 550\times 10^3, 782\times 10^3, 1007\times 10^3$, and $1272\times 10^3$ SPH particles.
-Determining the unbound matter 6~ms after merging for the APR EoS, we find ejecta masses (in solar masses) of $5.93\times 10^{-3}, 6.08\times 10^{-3}, 6.54\times 10^{-3}, 6.69\times 10^{-3}$, and $6.14\times 10^{-3}$ in simulations with $339\times 10^3, 592\times 10^3, 782\times 10^3, 1007\times 10^3$, and $1272\times 10^3$ SPH particles.
+In these simulations 521, 838, 1241, 2275, and 3080 particles are ejected.
+Determining the unbound matter 6~ms after merging for the APR EoS, we find ejecta masses (in solar masses) of $5.93\times 10^{-3}, 6.08\times 10^{-3}, 6.54\times 10^{-3}, 6.69\times 10^{-3}$, and $6.14\times 10^{-3}$ in simulations with $339\times 10^3, 592\times 10^3, 782\times 10^3, 1007\times 10^3$, and $1272\times 10^3$ SPH particles (with 2488, 4473, 6461, 9168, and 16958 particles unbound).
 Thus, the numerical resolution has an effect on the level of some 10 per cent.
 This, however, is smaller than the impact of the EoS (see below), which is the focus of this paper.
 The nonmonotonic variations of the ejecta mass with increasing resolution indicate that statistical fluctuations have some influence on the ejected particle population as well.
+Note that a small fraction of weakly bound matter could become unbound by the heat generated in the nucleosynthesis processes~\citep{2010MNRAS.402.2771M}, which is not taken into account in our hydrodynamical simulations.